Section 1: Terms and Conditions of Membership

 We and Us - Warwick Students’ Union

-SU Facilities - all buildings, facilities and surrounding support areas where activity takes place
+SU Facilities - all buildings, facilities and surrounding support areas where activity takes place which are under the direct control and responsibility of the SU

 Guests - individuals who use the SU’s facilities on a one-off or short-term basis, including visitors, conference guests or staff